flutter/website/src/deployment/ios.md

 [obfuscate your Dart code][] to make it more difficult to reverse engineer.

-If you are not distributing to the App Store, you may optionally choose a different [export method][app_bundle_export_method] by adding the option `--export-method ad-hoc`, `--export-method development` or `--export-method enterprise`.
+If you are not distributing to the App Store, you can optionally choose a different [export method][app_bundle_export_method] by adding the option `--export-method ad-hoc`, `--export-method development` or `--export-method enterprise`.